There is a long-standing debate among predator fishing anglers from all over the world. Are live baits better than dead baits?

 Where to Use Live Bait?

-Live bait is a universal choice for all kinds of waters and for predator fish species.
-Pike are the most common fish targeted with live bait but there are also zander, perch, and catfish.
+Live bait is a universal choice for all kinds of waters and predator fish species.
+Pike are the most common fish targeted with live bait, but there are also zander, perch, and catfish.
 If you are fishing with small baitfish, there is also a good chance of catching a decent chub!

 When fishing with live bait, you need to know your limitations.
 And the biggest one is the size of the terrain you can cover!
 When compared to lure fishing, live bait fishing covers less than 1% of the water you would cover with lures.
 Why?
 Well, simply because you cannot cast and retrieve your live bait so often.
-The live offering has limited use and it would die in no time!
+The live offering has limited use and would die in no time!

 This also means you cannot cast infinitely, as most fish species used as bait will not survive such treatment.
-Once you make your cast, you should keep the bait in the water as long as possible, if the bait is still alive.
+Once you make your cast, you should keep the bait in the water as long as possible if the bait is still alive.

 How to Use Live Bait?

-At the same time, bite indication on the float is very straightforward and you can clearly recognize the pattern of attacking and swallowing the bait, which is very important for pike fishing!
+At the same time, bite indication on the float is very straightforward, and you can clearly recognize the pattern of attacking and swallowing the bait, which is very important for pike fishing!

 What is the Best Choice for Live Bait?